ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/data-analysis.md

 addition to implementing the program's `main` function you also need to correctly `import` the correct modules and objects, like `typer`.
-Along with adding command-line features to the `main` function in the `main` module, you need to provide an implementation of the following functions:
+Along with adding command-line features to the `main` function in the `main` module, you need to provide an implementation of the following functions in other provided Python files:

 - `def compute_mean(numbers: List[float]) -> float`
 - `def compute_median(numbers: List[float]) -> float`